Danby Wiske: History

 Danby Wiske is around ¼ mile from the East Coast Main Line; there was once a railway station here, but this has long since closed.
 The ancient parish of Danby Wiske included Yafforth as well as Streetlam, but not Lazenby.
 Yafforth became a separate civil parish in 1866.

 The etymology of the name derives from the Old Norse words Danir and by meaning the farm of the Danes.
 The suffix of Wiske refers to the nearby river.

 Lazenby had a separate history until modern times.
 It was historically an extra parochial area.
 It became a separate civil parish in 1858, and was joined to the ecclesiastical parish of Northallerton in 1867.
+The 17th-century Lazenby Hall is a grade II* listed building.

 Geography and governance

 The village lies on a minor road between the village of Streetlam and the A167 near Northallerton.
 There is a crossroads in the centre of the village, with another minor road leading to the nearby village of Yafforth.
 The village lies at an elevation between 120 ft and 141 ft The remains of a moated site south of the church is designated an Ancient Scheduled monument.
 It is approximately 2 ha in size with several distinct raised features including evidence that a channel existed between the site and the River Wiske.

 Danby Wiske is the lowest point on the 192 mi Coast to Coast Walk, originated and described by Alfred Wainwright.

 The parish of Danby Wiske with Lazenby includes the village of Streetlam about 2 miles west of Danby Wiske.
 Lazenby consists of a few scattered houses east of Danby Wiske.

-The village lies within the UK Parliamentary constituency of Richmond (Yorkshire).
-It also lies within the Swale electoral division of North Yorkshire County Council and the Morton-on-Swale ward of Hambleton District Council.
-There are five members of the local Parish Council.
+The village lies within the UK Parliamentary constituency of Richmond and Northallerton.
+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.There are five members of the local Parish Council.

+In 1971 the parish had a population of 199. on 1 April 2003 the parish was abolished and merged with Lazenby to form "Danby Wiske with Lazenby".